How to start a resume?

-However, to reach the concise model you must proceed in a few specific steps.
-Let us discuss further.
+However, you must proceed in a few specific steps to reach the concise model.
+Let us discuss this further.

 Apart from being yourself and focusing on value, you need to know how to streamline your experiences one step at a time.

-Both your job description and your experience decide how you start a resume.
-It determines which resume keywords will be important and whether you should use a resume objective or a resume summary.
+Both your job description and your experience decide how to start a resume.
+It determines which resume starter keywords will be essential and whether you should write an objective section or a summary section.

-In fact the job description gives you a fair idea of what your recruiter is looking for.
-It describes how your experiences count and whether your education section may benefit from specific coursework listed.
+The job description gives you a fair idea of your recruiter is looking for.
+It describes how your experiences count and whether your education section will make a difference or it won't.

-The instructions provided in the job description are always necessary to write your resume and cover letter.
+The instructions provided in the job description are always necessary to start writing your resume and cover letter.

 Before customizing your resume for each application, we recommend compiling a Master CV that includes, quite literally, everything.

 The Master CV could be several pages long.
-The idea behind this is to have a comprehensive record of all your activities, experiences and accomplishments.
+This idea is to have a comprehensive record of all your activities, experiences, and accomplishments.

 A Master CV will save you enough time.
-Rather than creating multiple renditions of your resume from scratch you can optimize your resume based on your job description and you existing points.
+Rather than creating multiple renditions of your resume from scratch, you can optimize your resume based on your job description and existing points.

-Further, this document will jog your memory regarding what all you have done throughout your life.
+Further, this document will jog your memory regarding all you have done throughout your life.

-Your Master CV should include all information about your past work experiences, duties and achievements, along with:
+Your Master Resume should include all information about your past work experiences, duties, and achievements, along with:

 ... and anything else that could be significant in getting yourself a job.